FascodeNet/alterlinux/docs/en/BUILD.md

 There are two ways to build, one is to use the actual Arch Linux and the other is to build on Docker.
 Please refer to [This procedure] (DOCKER.md) for how to build with Docker.

-When building on a real machine, the OS must be ArchLinux or Alter Linux.
+When building on a real machine, the OS must be Arch Linux or Alter Linux.
 The following explains how to build on a real machine.

 TWhen building directly on Arch or Alter, there are several ways to build.